» Click on the map circles to explore air quality at each of the park monitoring locations.

 Air quality at Kīlauea is affected by volcanic sulfur dioxide gas (SO2) and particulate matter (PM2.5).
 Unhealthy levels of these pollutants can occur within the park.
 People with pre-existing respiratory conditions are especially sensitive to poor air quality.

-The map indicates the approximate direction of the volcanic gas plumes (gray wedges) from Halema‘uma‘u and Pu‘u ‘Ō‘ō.
+The map indicates the approximate direction of the volcanic gas plume (gray wedge or circle) from Halema‘uma‘u.
+Currently, there are no measureable gas emissions from Pu‘u ‘Ō‘ō.
 Colored circles show the current air quality conditions for sulfur dioxide and particulate matter at each monitoring site.

 Wind from the